Normal Menstrual Cycle - Topic Overview

 How can women take care of bleeding and symptoms?

-You can use pads or tampons to manage bleeding.
-Whichever you use, be
+You can use pads, tampons, or menstrual cups to manage bleeding.
+Whatever you use, be

-sure to change the pad or tampon at least every 4 to 6 hours during the day.
+sure to change it at least every 4 to 8 hours.

 Pads may be best at night.

 by getting regular exercise and eating a healthy diet.
 It also may help to